 My thought process is that it will not only increase my energy levels, it will lower my methylation demand while allowing more of the acetyl CoA produced in cells of my gut to go to acetylcholine synthesis rather than energy.

 Acetylcholine is an important neurotransmitter in the gut that plays a big role in regulating motility and reducing inflammation(5).
-I want fertile ground for my bacteria to grow, not a burning wasteland.
+I want fertile ground for my bacteria to grow.

 The final piece of the puzzle doesn’t require any fancy 23andme testing or livewello reports.
 It’s simply a free amino acid that plays a big role in bile production and regulating inflammation in the gut.
 I’m talking about taurine.

-I could talk at length about why I think taurine is important, but I’ve covered it in blogs on this site.
+I could talk at length about why I think taurine is important, but I’ve covered it in blogs on this site, one of which you can check out here.
 I’m simply going to give you the crib notes version and a link to one of the blogs I discussed these things in.

 When you produce bile acids in the liver, they’re fat soluble and toxic.
 Before they can be sent to the gallbladder, they get conjugated with glycine or taurine to make them water soluble and less toxic.